 I am an interdisciplinary drawing artist, writer, illustrator and curator.
 My training mostly went down the fine art route because I liked doing my own thing, and wanted to tell my own stories.
 Yet I was lucky enough to be interested in two technical disciplines throughout my education that proved to be useful for jobs.

 In the mid 1990's I spent 2 years of a BTEC life casting, which helped me to work in character design and prosthetic makeup in film and TV for quite a time, preceded by many important years selling lipstick and shampoo.
 Then many years later I started printing, and have only just worked out what those two things have in common.
 Having taught printmaking for a number of years, I spent much time trying to escape paper entrapment.
 This is currently working out okay.

 I work on my own independent projects, as well as public and community arts commisions.
 I studied at Central Saint Martins, Wimbledon School of Art and did a traineeship with the London Print Studio.
 My masters degree is in drawing, I have a diploma in digital illustration and am a qualified educator.
 Currently BA Illustration online course leader and a supervisor on MA Illustration at Falmouth University.

-For over 10 years my research always came back to economic sustainability, and it is something I still care about and sometimes write about.
+For a long time my research always came back to economic sustainability.
+It is something I still care about and sometimes write about, being the reason I run the professional practice module on MA Illustration online in Falmouth.
 The creative industries are so important to society, from processing seismic events, to providing a moral compass to finding ways to live outside of a basic animalistic level of survival, to inventing solutions to problems to surviving the human condition, to enhancing clinical treatment of what ails us.
 In order to do all of that, we need a healthy industry that people from all backgrounds can afford to enter and stay in.